PokemonGoers/PredictPokemon-2/README.md

 }
 ```

-The latitude and longitude are actually added additonally, to allow easy access.
+The latitude and longitude are actually added additionally, to allow easy access.
 Team A sends them in a nested JSON object within the pokeEntry.
 The same goes for appearedLocalTime.

 ###### Example feature source